JesseKartabani/CS50/Week4/README.md

   - For example, if factor is 2.0, then your program should double the volume of the audio file in input and save the newly generated audio file in output.

 - The program should first read the header from the input file and write the header to the output file.
 Recall that this header is always exactly 44 bytes long.
-  - Note that volume.c already defines a variable for you called HEADER_SIZE, equal to the number of bytes in the header.

 - The program should then read the rest of the data from the WAV file, one 16-bit (2-byte) sample at a time.
 Program should multiply each sample by the factor and write the new sample to the output file.
   - You may assume that the WAV file will use 16-bit signed values as samples.
 In practice, WAV files can have varying numbers of bits per sample, but we’ll assume 16-bit samples for this lab.